 The Records Section is the central depository and processing section for Incident and Florida Traffic Crash Reports generated by the Hillsborough County Sheriff’s Office.

-The Records Section is responsible for validating record that is entered into the Florida Criminal Information Center and National Criminal Information Center by the Hillsborough County Sheriff’s Office.
+The Records Section is responsible for validating records entered into the Florida Crime Information Center and National Crime Information Center by the Hillsborough County Sheriff’s Office.
 The Records Section is open Monday through Friday, 7 am to 4 pm.

 WHAT IS PUBLIC RECORD?

 The Florida Statute 119.00 outlines the criteria of what is considered as public record; therefore, the Hillsborough County Sheriff’s Office is required to release information according to the public record law.